 - To develop a whole school behaviour policy supported and followed by the whole school community, parents, teachers, children and governors, based on a sense of community and shared values. - By applying positive policies to create a caring, family atmosphere in which teaching and learning can take place in a safe and happy environment. - To teach, through the school curriculum, values and attitudes as well as knowledge and skills.
-(This will promote responsible behaviour, encourage self-discipline and encourage in children a respect for themselves, for other people and for property). - To encourage good behaviour rather than to simply punish bad behaviour by providing a range of rewards for children of all ages and abilities. - To make clear to children the distinction between minor and more serious misbehaviour, which includes online bullying, and the range of sanctions that will follow. - To treat problems when they occur in a caring and sympathetic manner in the hope of achieving an improvement in behaviour.
+(This will promote responsible behaviour, encourage self-discipline and encourage in children a respect for themselves, for other people and for property). - To encourage good behaviour rather than to simply punish bad behaviour by providing a range of rewards for children of all ages and abilities and also through restorative conversations. - To make clear to children the distinction between minor and more serious misbehaviour, which includes online bullying, and the range of sanctions that will follow. - To treat problems when they occur in a caring and sympathetic manner in the hope of achieving an improvement in behaviour.
+To understand behaviour is used as a form of communication and can represent emotional needs.